29+1 Genius Fibromyalgia Hacks You Can’t Afford to Miss! Part 1

 Let’s continue with the money analogy.
 Say I have $100 per week to spend on food.
 On Monday, I see this amazing new restaurant.

-I have $100 in your pocket and I feel good about it!
-I go in and I spend $80 on a peanut butter and jelly sandwich (don’t judge me – it’s a hipster place).
-I’m pretty sure that by Thursday, I’ll have nothing left to buy food…
+I have $100 in your pocket, and I feel good about it!
+I go in and spend $80 on a peanut butter and jelly sandwich (don’t judge me—it’s a hipster place).
+I’m pretty sure that by Thursday, I’ll have nothing left to buy food.

-If you decide to rearrange your furniture by yourself one day, the next day you might be unable to get out of bed.
+If you decide to rearrange your furniture by yourself one day, you might be unable to get out of bed the next day.
 This may or may not have happened to me…

 3- Educate and advocate

-I know first hand how frustrating it is to have people doubt everything you tell them simply because they have ZERO clue what you go through every single day.
+I know firsthand how frustrating it is to have people doubt everything you tell them simply because they have no clue what you go through every single day.

 They know nothing.
 Zilch.
 Nada.
-And since they don’t know, then obviously it must be made up, right?
+And since they don’t know, it must obviously be made up, right?
 Of course not!
 That’s as wrong as it gets!

 This is where things are about to get real.
 You’ve been warned.